MarilynKeller/SKEL/README.md

 ```

 ## Downloading SKEL
-Create an account on https://skel.is.tue.mpg.de/.
-(Necessary for the download to work)
+Create an account on https://skel.is.tue.mpg.de/ (Necessary for the download to work).

 Then download the SKEL model from the download page with the "Download Models" button.
-Extract the downloaded folder and edit the file `SKEL/skel/config.py` to specify the folder containing the downloaded SKEL model folder : `skel_folder = '/path/to/skel_models_v1.0`
+Extract the downloaded folder and edit the file `SKEL/skel/config.py` to specify the folder containing the downloaded SKEL model folder: `skel_folder = '/path/to/skel_models_v1.0`

 To test the SKEL model, run: